Find the cheapest multicar insurance quotes

 Here are the latest scores

-This month's results show that MoneySupermarket gives the cheapest quote 53% of the time.
+This month's results show that MoneySupermarket gives the cheapest quote 59% of the time – the most out of the four comparison sites.

-Get a quote from MoneySupermarket and Confused.com and you'll increase your chances of getting a cheaper quote to 80%.
+Get a quote from MoneySupermarket and Compare The Market and you'll increase your chances of getting a cheaper quote to 82%.

-To improve your chances of getting the cheapest quote 94% of the time, get a quote from MoneySupermarket, Confused.com and Compare The Market.
+To improve your chances of getting the cheapest quote 97% of the time, get a quote from MoneySupermarket, Compare The Market and Confused.com.
 Don't forget to get a quote from Gocompare as well, to improve your chances of a cheap quote.

-Follow this order if you're aged 25+, do not have more than three penalty points, are claim/accident free, and it's not a company car (if you're under 25, see our Young Drivers' Insurance guide).
+Follow this order if you're aged 25+, do not have more than three penalty points on your licence, are claim/accident-free, and it's not a company car (if you're under 25, see our Young Drivers' Insurance guide).

 Yes and no. Comparison sites send your details to a raft of insurers, then use the information on your credit file to judge your quote.
 This leaves a 'soft search' on your file which you can see as a reference if you get your credit report – but this worries many people.

-Yet crucially lenders CAN'T SEE these soft searches, so they have no impact on your creditworthiness.
-The only time a hard search – which lenders can see – may go on your file is if you then go on and actually apply for insurance; specifically 'pay monthly' insurance (because in effect they pay upfront for you and you repay the loan over the year).
+Yet crucially lenders CAN'T SEE these soft searches, so they have no impact on your ability to get credit in future.
+The only time a 'hard search' – which lenders can see – may go on your file is if you then go on and actually apply for insurance; specifically pay-monthly insurance.
+(Because in effect the provider pays upfront for you and you then repay the loan over 12 months.)

 More info can be found in our Will buying insurance from a comparison site affect my credit score? guide.